magnesj/ResInsight/docs/CurveCalculator.md

 To make a new calculated curve, click on **New Calculation**.
 This will add a new calculation to **Calculated Summaries**.
 Before choosing which curves to do calculations on, a calculation expression must be made.
 The default expression *Calculation_1 := x + y* will do a vector addition on the curves which *x* and *y* are placeholdes for, and assign it to the calculation *Calculation_1*.
 How to assign curves to assign to *x* and *y* will be covered in section [Summary Address Selection](#summaryAddressSelection).

 ### Operators and Functions
-Possible operations and functions are found by right-clikcing in the expression window.
+Possible operations and functions are found by right-clicking in the expression window.
 The following tables show all the options available.

 #### Assignment Operators